liangzheng816/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 If errors occurred during the installation process:

 - For errors with specific stated actions, take the corresponding action and then reopen the clientsetup.exe.
-- For other nonspecific errors, make sure your Administrator account has been added to the domain.
+- For other nonspecific errors, make sure your Administrator account is added to the domain.
 Close the application window and then retry installation.

 ## Agent disconnected